Sinner A Winner Again As He Powers To Rotterdam Open Crown

-Rotterdam: Australian Open champion Jannik Sinner powered to his first Rotterdam Open Sunday, breaking down a determined defensive effort from Australia's Alex De Minaur to win 7-5, 6-4 in a high-quality battle.
+(MENAFN- Jordan Times) ROTTERDAM, Netherlands - Australian Open champion Jannik Sinner powered to his first Rotterdam Open on Sunday, breaking down a determined defensive effort from Australia's Alex De Minaur to win 7-5, 6-4 in a high-quality battle.

 De Minaur, seeded fifth, hadn't beaten Sinner in six previous attempts but came into the match in the form of his life and went toe-to-toe with his opponent in the early exchanges.